Applied behavior analysis: Operant conditioning and three-term contingency

 Extinction is a procedure of withholding/discontinuing reinforcement for a previously reinforced behavior, resulting in the decrease of that behavior.
-The behavior is then set to be extinguished (Cooper et al.).
+The behavior is then set to be extinguished.
 Although extinction is less restrictive than punishment procedures, clients may exhibit extinction bursts when a previously reinforced behavior is no longer being reinforced.
 An extinction burst is the temporary increase in the frequency, intensity, and/or duration of the behavior targeted for extinction.
 Novel problem behaviors may also emerge during an extinction burst.
 The practicality of an extinction procedure must be carefully considered before being implemented as the inconsistent application of extinction may result in accidentally placing more severe forms of the behavior on a variable schedule of reinforcement, thus worsening the behavior and making it more resistant to intervention in the future.